 “For the people of Israel walked forty years in the wilderness, until all the nation, the men of war who came out of Egypt, perished, because they did not obey the voice of the Lord; the Lord swore to them that he would not let them see the land that the Lord had sworn to their fathers to give us, a land flowing with milk and honey.”

-Joshua, however, had actually been here before.
+Joshua, however, was one of the only ones that had actually been here before.

 He was among a group of spies decades earlier who, under Moses' direction, crossed over to survey the promised land before they entered it.
 Everyone agreed that the land was all that God had promised – flowing with milk and honey.
 But, of the twelve spies that went over, Joshua and Caleb were the only ones who wanted to go in and take the land.
 The others were scared.